Not in a mood for reading? Worry not!

 It gives you freedom.

-No more using a particular library just because you have to – Create React App gives you a possibility to choose whatever routing library you want.
+What almost each React.js development company brings out as the main advantage is that there’s no more need for using a particular library – Create React App gives you the possibility to choose whatever routing library you want.
 Also, if you want to use, let’s say, TypeScript, it’s possible thanks to templates.

 Support for rendering on the client-side.